 - A. Schedule of Selective Demolition Activities: Indicate the following: - 1.
 Detailed sequence of selective demolition and removal work, with starting and ending dates for each activity.
-Ensure Owner's on-site operations are coordinated with coordinated with Division 1, Section 01100 Summary. - 2.
+Ensure Owner's on-site operations are coordinated with demolition schedule. - 2.
 Interruption of utility services.
 Indicate how long utility services will be interrupted. - 3.
 Coordination for shutoff, capping, and continuation of utility services. - 4.
 Coordination of Owner's continuing occupancy of portions of existing building . - B. Predemolition Photographs or Video: Submit before Work begins.